-The rink consists of skip Jamie Sinclair, third Alex Carlson, lead Monica Walker, while twin sisters Taylor and Sarah Anderson play alternate and lead respectively.
+The rink consists of skip Jamie Sinclair and lead Monica Walker, while twin sisters Taylor and Sarah Anderson play second and third respectively.
 Sarah reached the Curling World Cup mixed doubles final in Suzhou with Korey Dropkin.

 Another American competing in Omaha after taking part in Suzhou is Tabitha Peterson, who will team up with Olympic champion Joe Polo in the mixed doubles event.

 The pair will look to book their ticket to Beijing by going one better than Anderson and Dropkin, who lost out to Canada in the final in Suzhou.

 70 days until the second leg of the @curlingworldcup in Omaha.
 Get your tickets at https://t.co/dFDp6zH9Fy Come see @TeamShuster @TeamJSinclair & mixed doubles @tabcurl & @joepolo1 pic.twitter.com/vm2UaKiBtZ— USA Curling (@usacurl) September 25, 2018

 USA Curling have also named their teams for the third leg next January with some familiar faces taking part in Jonkoping, Sweden.